aaugustin/django-sesame/README.rst

 the token is invalidated even if the new password is identical to the old one.

-If you want tokens to expire after a given amount of time, set the ``SESAME_MAX_AGE`` setting to a duration in seconds.
+If you want tokens to expire after a given amount of time, set the ``SESAME_MAX_AGE`` setting to a duration in seconds or a :class:`datetime.timedelta`.
 Then each token will contain the time it was generated at and django-sesame will check if it's still valid at each login attempt.

 If you want tokens to be usable only once, set the ``SESAME_ONE_TIME`` setting to ``True``.
 In that case tokens are only valid if the last login date hasn't